kyma-incubator/compass/docs/architecture/provisioning-api.md

 ### Runtime status query

-Getting current status of a Runtime is implemented by ***runtimeStatus*** query.
-The query takes Runtime ID as a parameter and returns object containing the following information:
+***runtimeOperationStatus*** query gets the current status of a Runtime.
+The query takes Runtime ID as a parameter and returns an object containing this information:

 - Last operation status.
 - Runtime connection configuration (kubeconfig)